SamAshray1/DevOps-Project/kubernetes/helm-commands.md

 ## Helm Commands

-create a new chart with the given name helm create NAME [flags]
+Create a new chart with the given name:<br>
+helm create NAME [flags]

 This command installs a chart archive.
-The install argument must be a chart reference, a path to a packaged chart, a path to an unpacked chart directory or a URL. helm install [NAME] [CHART] [flags]
+The install argument must be a chart reference, a path to a packaged chart, a path to an unpacked chart directory or a URL.<br>
+helm install [NAME] [CHART] [flags]

-list releases
+list releases<br>
 helm list [flags]

-roll back a release to a previous revision helm rollback <RELEASE> [REVISION] [flags]
+roll back a release to a previous revision<br>
+helm rollback <RELEASE> [REVISION] [flags]

 helm install <> --debug --dry-run helloworld

-Render chart templates locally and display the output. helm template [NAME] [CHART] [flags]
+Render chart templates locally and display the output.<br>
+helm template [NAME] [CHART] [flags]

-This command takes a path to a chart and runs a series of tests to verify that the chart is well-formed. helm lint PATH [flags]
+This command takes a path to a chart and runs a series of tests to verify that the chart is well-formed.<br>
+helm lint PATH [flags]

-This command takes a release name and uninstalls the release. helm uninstall RELEASE_NAME [...] [flags]
+This command takes a release name and uninstalls the release.<br>
+helm uninstall RELEASE_NAME [...] [flags]